- US Online Poker

 In no particular order, here are the five top candidates for online gambling in 2019:

-OPR will take a deeper dive into each of these states in future articles.
+OPR will take a deeper dive into these efforts in future articles.
 Use this momentum tracker to keep up with the conversation.

 In the meantime, here is a general barometer of where each state stands going into 2019.

 When Connecticut jumped into the sports betting conversation in the summer of 2018, the state’s two gaming tribes backed the idea.
 They also endorsed the legalization of online gambling.
 That lead to some discussions about an omnibus approach to expansion.

 At the end of the day, though, the state decided to punt the issue into 2019.

 Unfortunately, it doesn’t look like the two issues will remain entangled.
 Back-channel chatter indicates the two will be decoupled going forward.
 It’s sports betting that has the momentum, despite the tribes telling the state that online gambling presents the better opportunity for all involved.

 With both tribes on board, however, the two issues may still coalesce if sports betting legislation runs into any hurdles.

 Illinois has taken a stab at legalizing daily fantasy sports (DFS) and online gambling for several years running.
 Lawmakers have made some recent inroads by combining the two, along with sports betting in 2018.